I regularly meet people who have fear of speaking French.

 2- a colleague bursts out laughing when he hears me speak French (1%) => I would ask him to explain this behavior, we would have a conversation about learning foreign languages, I would explain my difficulty in expressing myself in public and I would ask him to respect me.

 3- I can’t find the right way to express my sentence and I have to start over => I would apologize to my colleagues, I would rephrase my idea, I would try to simplify the sentence

 3- Implement actions to create habits.

-Creating habits is the key to managing these stressful situations.
+Creating habits is the key to managing the fear to speak French.
 The key to success lies in your ability to prepare and train for those situations that currently scare you.

 The brain loves habits.